fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-coptic.md

-## Coto Sans Coptic
+## Zoto Sans Coptic

-Coto Sans Coptic is a design for the Coptic script.
+Zoto Sans Coptic is a design for the Coptic script.

 It contains 190 glyphs and 3 OpenType features, and supports 177 characters from the Unicode blocks: Coptic, Greek and Coptic, IPA Extensions, Combining Diacritical Marks, Spacing Modifier Letters.